faircloth-lab/phyluce/docs/uce-processing.rst

 .. attention:: If you pass more ``--cores`` than your machine has, you will
     receive an error.

-.. note:: Here, we are accepting the default output alignemnt format ("nexus").
+.. note:: Here, we are accepting the default, output alignment format ("nexus").
-    To change that format to something else, pass the --output-format option with a choice of {fasta,nexus,phylip,clustal,emboss,stockholm}.
+    To change that format to something else, pass the ``--output-format`` option with a choice of {fasta,nexus,phylip,clustal,emboss,stockholm}.

 Alignment stats